f/awesome-chatgpt-prompts/README.md

-> # 🇵🇸 FREE PALESTINE!
+> # 🇮🇱 STAND WITH ISRAEL!
-> Israel is killing tens of thousands of palestinian civilians and displacing millions more. **It's a genocide**.
-Please help defend their freedom and Palestine's right to exist.
+> The Hamas Attack Is Israel’s 9/11.
+On October 7, militants from Gaza breached the heavily fortified border fence with Israel and infiltrated deep into Israeli territory.
+Once there, Hamas gunmen reportedly killed over 1,400 individuals, comprising both civilians and soldiers, and took more than 200 hostages, according to Israeli authorities. **This incident has been described as one of the most devastating attacks on Jews since the Holocaust.**

 ---